StrataMiner/BlockNinja/README.rst

 ==========
 BlockNinja
 ==========
-BlockNinja is a multi-protocol Python RPC client.
+BlockNinja is a multi-protocol Python JSON-RPC client for communicating with cryptocurrency nodes.
 BlockNinja has a Pythonized interface for all RPC methods for the Bitcoin and Monero core node protocols, as well as the ZCash z\_ variants.

 Node processes can also be started and stopped with BlockNinja.
 It accepts custom command-line arguments, if desired.

-New methods have also been implemented, e.g. `getBlockByHeight` and `getFirstBlockOfDay`.
+New methods have been implemented, e.g. `getBlockByHeight` and `getFirstBlockOfDay`, with more coming.

-BlockNinja can also connect to nodes running elsewhare.
+BlockNinja can also connect to nodes running elsewhere.
 This is especially preferred during early application development because BlockNinja closes all node processes on exit.

 Parameters can be passed to individual RPC calls as positional or keyword arguments.
 If any positional arguments are passed, keyword arguments are ignored and the parameters field of the JSON request will be a list.
 If only keyword arguments are passed, it will be an object (dictionary).